SENSEiXENUS/senseixenus.github.io/posts/ctf/patriotctf/writeup.md

 ### XML External Entity

-- XXE occurs when a XML parsers resolves entities in web applications.Entities can be abused to read files and other purposes.
+- XXE occurs when a XML parsers resolves entities in web applications.External entities references can be abused to read files and other malicious purposes.

 --------------------------